Medically reviewed by Vicky Davis, FNP

 Avoid using illicit drugs.
 Many recreational drugs can affect your sexual performance, health and function.
 For example, some drugs may affect your ability to become aroused or contribute to psychological issues that can cause ED.

 Keep yourself physically active.
-Working out improves your sexual function by making your heart stronger and increasing blood flow.
-Try to get at least 30 minutes of exercise every day, even if it’s just a brisk walk around your neighborhood.
+Working out improves your sexual function by making your heart stronger and improving blood flow.
+Try to spend at least 30 minutes exercising on a daily basis, even if it’s just a quick walk or bike ride around your neighborhood.

 Erectile dysfunction is a common issue.
 Luckily, it’s also a treatable one.
 By taking action early and talking to your healthcare provider, you can treat erectile dysfunction and enjoy a fulfilling, satisfying sex life.